List of conspiracy theories: 1984 Firecracker 400

-Ronaldo and the 1998 World Cup Final
+Ronaldo and the 1998 FIFA World Cup final

-On the day of the 1998 World Cup Final, Brazilian striker Ronaldo suffered a convulsive fit.
-Ronaldo was initially removed from the starting lineup 72 minutes before the match, with the teamsheet released to a stunned world media, before he was reinstated by the Brazil coach shortly before kick off.
+On the day of the 1998 FIFA World Cup final, Brazilian striker Ronaldo suffered a convulsive fit.
+Ronaldo was initially removed from the starting lineup 72 minutes before the match, with the teamsheet released to a stunned world media, before he was reinstated by Brazil coach Mário Zagallo shortly before kick off.
 Ronaldo "sleepwalked" through the final, with France winning the game.
-The nature of the incident set off a trail of questions and allegations which persisted for years, with Alex Bellos writing in The Guardian, "When Ronaldo's health scare was revealed after the match, the situation's unique circumstances lent itself to fabulous conspiracy theories.
+The nature of the incident set off a trail of questions and allegations that persisted for years, with Alex Bellos writing in The Guardian, "When Ronaldo's health scare was revealed after the match, the situation's unique circumstances lent itself to fabulous conspiracy theories.
 Here was the world's most famous sportsman, about to take part in the most important match of his career, when he suddenly, inexplicably, fell ill.
 Was it stress, epilepsy, or had he been drugged?"
 Questions also circulated into who made Ronaldo play the game.
-The Brazil coach insisted he had the final say, but much speculation focused on sportswear company Nike, Brazil's multimillion-dollar sponsor—whom many Brazilians thought had too much control—putting pressure on the striker to play against medical advice.
+Zagallo insisted he had the final say, but much speculation focused on sportswear company Nike, Brazil's multimillion-dollar sponsor—whom many Brazilians thought had too much control—putting pressure on the striker to play against medical advice.

 New England Patriots

 The New England Patriots have also been involved in numerous conspiracy theories.
-During their AFC Championship 24–20 victory over the Jacksonville Jaguars, several conspiracy theories spread stating that the referees helped the Patriots advance to Super Bowl LII.
+During their 2018 AFC Championship 24–20 victory over the Jacksonville Jaguars, several conspiracy theories spread stating that the referees helped the Patriots advance to Super Bowl LII where they were eventually defeated by the champion Philadelphia Eagles.
 However, sports analyst Stephen A. Smith stated the Jaguars were not robbed, but that they had no one to blame but themselves for the loss.
 There were also conspiracy theories regarding the Super Bowl LI matchup between the Patriots and the Atlanta Falcons stating that the game was rigged while others said the Falcons made questionable play-calls at the end of the game that resulted in them blowing a 28–3 lead.